Eva A. Silvestre, PhD

 Murphy L, Harvey, P and Silvestre Eva.
 2005.
 How Do We Know What We Know about the Impact of AIDS on Food and Livelihood Insecurity?
 A Review of Empirical Research from Rural Sub Saharan Africa.
 Human Organization, vol 64(3).

-[ View all Community Health Sciences Faculty ]
+[ View all Global Community Health and Behavioral Sciences Faculty ]